 Organize your Garage:

-- Start simple: If you haven't used it in two years, consider disposal or donation.
+- Start simple: If you haven't used it in two years, consider

-hiring a professional organizer the first thing you want to do is make sure you've got a good reputable one with experience and a history of organizing," Hicks said.
+"When hiring a professional organizer the first thing you want to do is make sure you've got a good reputable one with experience and a history of organizing," Hicks said.
 "Checking with friends and family, checking Angie's List can be a great way to find good resources.
 Then you need to know exactly what you are going to be getting and how much you are going to be paying.
 Are they just giving advice?
 Are they actually going to be doing the organizing?
 Do they bring the supplies?
 Do you have to take away the stuff that is getting thrown out or do they take care of it?"

 Angie's List tips to find the right professional organizer for you: